RikiSot/LSTMEnergyPricePrediction/README.md

 ## Acknowledgements
 Special thanks to the Red Eléctrica de España for providing the energy market data API and to the open-source community for the tools and libraries used in this project.

+# Future improvements
+In a future update I would like to edit how the sequences are built, by only generating the sequence for the time series data, leaving the rest of categorical variables as an scalar input to the model.
+In this case, model architecture would have been adapted to the input by
+- One [Batch, Sequence-length, 1] LSTM input of the time series data
+- One [Batch, Features] input to stack of Dense layers.